Edible Education Experience

 • Advisory Committee welcomes Lisa Beach, freelance writer, who develops Media Kit and updates website content, and Paula Kennedy, photographer, who helps photograph our facility and events.

-• January 24: EdibleEdExp hosts during-construction team-building event for Noble Inc.
+• January 24: EdibleEdExp hosts during-construction team-building event for Noble Group Inc.

 • February 5: EdibleEdExp pilots Sunday Morning Gardening special event for kids.

 • February 7: EdibleEdExp holds its regular Board Meeting inside Kitchen House for first time. • February 13: Whole Kids Foundation awards mini-grant.